Azure Tech Groups program guide

-To join the Azure Tech Groups program, your group must meet the following criteria:
+To join and remain in the Azure Tech Groups program, your group must comply with the following criteria (subject to change):

-- Have a group leader and co-leader who will represent your group to Microsoft,
+- Have a group leader and designated co-leader who have each accepted the terms and conditions.

 Groups participating in Azure Tech Groups are asked to identify both a group leader and a co-leader who will act as the primary and secondary contacts for the group.
 This ensures that if the leadership of a group changes over time, it will not be orphaned out of the program due to lack of a valid contact.

 We understand operations and leadership of groups may change over time.
 If the group leader or co-leader is leaving the group, the Azure Tech Groups program team should be notified via email by the group leader at firstname.lastname@example.org to ensure group information is updated.